 Within the Classico zone, there are 6 designations within the 3 valleys of Negrar, Marano, and Fumane.
 This is the “Original Gansta” area for Amarone and Recioto della Valpolicella wines.
 The Classico zone even has an order of knights called SNODAR (Sovereign Noble Order of Ancient Recioto) established in 1969 –a year after the DOC was first officiated, to promote and protect Valpolicella’s wines.
 Within the Classico region, you’ll find many of the largest producers–save for a few.

 - San Pietro in Cariano (lower valley)

-Heading east from the Classico zone is Valpantena.
-The best vineyards have been noted around Grezzana and Cerro Veronese which is midway up the valley.
+Heading east from the Classico zone, you arrive at Valpantena.
+The best vineyards have been noted around Grezzana and Cerro Veronese, which is midway up the valley.

 - Cerro Veronese